 Reptiles are becoming more and more popular as pets with snakes and lizards being the most common.
 They're relatively easy to look after, rarely smell and are quiet.
 To ensure your reptile lives a happy and healthy life, great love and care is needed.

 As lizards and snakes are a protected animal in Australia, licenses are required so seek your state’s legal requirements.

 Feeding Your Reptile

 Reptiles are are relatively cheap to feed.
-They need to be provided with nutritional food for your lizard to grow healthy and to help avoid any health problems.
+Lizards need to be provided with nutritional food to grow healthy and to help avoid any health problems.

 Most pet snakes eat dead rats or mice which can be bought frozen.
 Choose a rat or mice the same size as the middle of your snake.
 Snakes will eat their meal whole, and can range from just one rat or mouse to a few.
 It’s a good idea to have at least 6 on hand at any one time.
 Frozen quail and rabbits are also available from our Pets Domain stores to feed a larger snake.
 If your snake doesn’t eat their meal within 10-15min, remove the food from the vivariums.

 Most lizards are omnivores so need different types of food in their diet.
 Your lizard should be fed fruit or vegetables, and either crickets, snails or cockroaches.
 For more advice on feeding your lizard, ask one of our friendly Pets Domain Staff.